vblagoje/auto-pr-writer/README.md

 #### `generation_model`
 **Optional**
-The model to use for PR text generation.
-Defaults to `gpt-4-1106-preview`.
+The generation_model specifies the model to use for PR text generation.
+While it defaults to gpt-4-1106-preview from OpenAI, users have the flexibility to select from a range of models available from various LLM providers, including but not limited to fireworks.ai, together.xyz, anyscale, octoai, etc. This allows for more tailored and varied text generation capabilities to meet diverse needs and preferences.

 #### `system`
 **Optional**